XITASO/xtrain-clean-code-and-beyond/challenges/Red-Flags.md

 ## Conjoined Method
 It should be possible to understand each method independently.
 If you can't understand the implementation of one method without also understanding the implementation of another, that's a red flag.
-This red flag can occur in other contexts as well: if two pieces of code are physicallyy separated, but each can only be understood by looking at the other, that is a red flag.
+This red flag can occur in other contexts as well: if two pieces of code are physically separated, but each can only be understood by looking at the other, that is a red flag.

 <details>
 <summary>Example</summary>